When the MD Becomes the Bottleneck: How to Reclaim Billable Hours in a PR Agency

 A Digiday investigation into agency middle management found that senior and middle ranks are thinning.
 Juniors are being given more to do.
 Fewer people sit between the MD and the execution layer.
-The pressure from both sides — C-suite decisions above, junior supervision below — concentrates on whoever is left in the middle.
+The pressure from both sides, C-suite decisions above and junior supervision below, concentrates on whoever is left in the middle.

 In many agencies, that person is the MD.